Thomas Ramos: Club career

+Ramos playing for Colomiers in 2016.

 In February 2014, aged 18, Ramos scored a try in his debut for Toulouse in the Top 14 against Castres.
+He spent the 2016-17 season on loan at Colomiers.

 In April 2025, after having missed half of his previous shots in the game, he kicked a penalty in the last play of the 2024–25 Champions Cup quarter finals to win 21–18 against Toulon at the Stade Mayol.
 He was later nominated for Champions Cup Player of the Year 2025.
 In June 2025, he kicked the winning penalties in extra time to win the Top 14 title again with Toulouse as they defeated Bordeaux Bègles 39–33 in the final.

+He is the top-point scorer of all time at his club Toulouse.

+In August 2026, it was announced that Ramos would join Racing 92 at the end of the 2026-27 season.
+Ramos said he has "chosen to take on a new sporting challenge, with the desire to discover a new environment and continue my development".

 International career

 In November 2017, Ramos was selected for the French Barbarian team which played and beat the Māori All Blacks 19–15.

 Ramos received his first call-up to the French squad for the 2019 Six Nations.
 He made his debut off the bench against England on 10 February.
 He was a part of the French squad that won the Grand Slam during the 2022 Six Nations.
 Although France finished second and failed to retain their title in the 2023 Six Nations, Ramos finished the tournament as top scorer.
 He was selected to be in the 34-man squad for France as they hosted the 2023 Rugby World Cup.
 They would advance past the Pool stage, however they exited the tournament in the quarterfinals after losing to eventual winners South Africa.
 He was featured in the French squad for the 2024 Six Nations, and for the second year in a row, France finished second only behind Ireland.
 He was part of the French squad for the 2025 Six Nations Championship won by France.
 In the final match against Scotland, Ramos overtook Frédéric Michalak as the highest points scorer for the French national team.

+He scored his 500th point for Les Blues against Ireland in the opening fixture of the 2026 Six Nations on 5 February.
+France would go on to win a second consecutive Six Nations Championship after a narrow 48-46 win against England in Paris.

-Ramos was top scorer in the Six Nations tournament for three consecutive years: 2023 (84 points), 2024 (63 points), 2025 (71 points).
+Ramos was top scorer in the Six Nations tournament for four consecutive years: 2023 (84 points), 2024 (63 points), 2025 (71 points), and 2026 (74 points).